 Picking the Right Codes

-There are several different codes providers can use to bill payers for orthotics, prosthetics, and DMEs—and it’s absolutely crucial that you pick the right one.
-Here are some tips for making sure you’ve chosen the right code for the service you provided—and for the insurance you’re billing (Note: All CPT codes—including the following codes—are property of the AMA):
+There are several different codes providers can use to bill for orthotics, prosthetics, and DMEs—and it’s absolutely crucial that you pick the right one.
+Here are some tips for making sure you’ve chosen the right code for the service you provided—and for the payer you’re billing (Note: All CPT codes—including the following codes—are property of the AMA):

 97760: Orthotics Initial Encounter Code

 Description: Orthotic(s) management and training (including assessment and fitting when not otherwise reported), upper extremity(ies), lower extremity(ies) and/or trunk, initial orthotic(s) encounter, each 15 minutes.

 Not only does this code cover orthotics management and training, but it also includes the patient assessment and fitting (if you haven’t reported it otherwise).
 Specifically, this code refers to the initial encounter.
 This is a change for 2018, as therapists could previously use this code for subsequent visits.
 You should report this code for services performed on any and all regions of the body.